 From Paul Newman’s Lost Memoirs: I Kicked that Punk Tom Cruise’s Ass at Pool

-WESTPORT, CT (Sportsman’s Daily Wire Service) — It’s been four years since screen legend Paul Newman passed away.
+WESTPORT, CT (Sportsman’s Daily Wire Service) — It’s been nearly five years since screen legend Paul Newman passed away.
 But Newman’s memoirs are due for release soon.
 TSD obtained an advance copy and learned about his feud with on screen partner Tom Cruise while filming The Color of Money.

 While shooting the sequel to his first turn as Fast Eddie Felson in The Hustler, Newman went head to head with the young actor.

 The following is an excerpt from Newman’s lost memoirs: